man-group/PyBloqs/docs/source/server/index.md

 <iframe src='/sample_block' style="width:100%;height:300px;"></iframe>

-Throughout this guide we will show `iframe`s demonstrating the principles of `pybloqs.server`.
-We encourage you to open the console of your browser's development tools and look at the HTTP requests being made.
-You can also look at the [server source file](./demo.py) directly.

 PyBloqs server provides you with the Flask application object it is using to serve the HTML at `pybloqs.server.app`.
 You can then either a WSGI server, or run it locally by calling `app.run()`.

-The `serve_block` function can be called as many times as you like to serve multiple blocks on different endpoints.
+The `serve_block` function can be called multiple times to serve multiple blocks on different endpoints.
 You can also set the page title and favicon of the resulting page.

 ### Providers